The family law attorney Sharon Blanchet shares her thoughts about how she’s done to achieve a good work/life balance and how it affected her practice.

-Sharon Blanchet is an "A" lister family lawyer who maintains her "Zen-like" composure.
-Find out how she does it.
-Listen to the podcast or read the transcript of this insightful interview.
+Sharon is an “A” lister family lawyer who maintains her “Zen-like” composure; find out how she does it by listening to the podcast or reading the transcript of this insightful interview.

 When you say “work/life balance,” what does that actually mean for you?

 Well, it has a very distinct meaning for me actually.
 First of all, none of us want to be a workaholic and if we’re a workaholic I think we are really out of balance in our life in general.
 So my goal if I’m looking at having and achieving a work/life balance is to be a very good attorney, be a kind of attorney that pays attention to detail and thinks about all the I’s being dotted and the T’s being crossed, but at the same time looking at my life as a whole and making sure that I have plenty of time for myself, and then also for my family and friends and the pursuits that I think nourish me in general.
 So I think balance between being a good attorney and being really able to enjoy life with your family and friends is a good work/life balance.

 Do you feel that you’ve achieved this balance that you’re shooting for?

 I think most of the times I have.
 I came to law at the age of 40 so I’m a little bit different than most attorneys around me in that I had a pretty full life before I became a lawyer and that might have helped me to not get sucked into law being all consuming.
 And as I have gotten older, achieving work/life balance has become even more and more important, especially after we’ve experienced the loss of family members or friends and we realize how short life is and how precious the memories are that we do create with family and friends.

 Most of the time I think I’m in that work/life balance, and then when I’m out of it, I try to get back into it as soon as possible.

 Does it look to you like other family lawyers have also achieved that or does it seem like they’re way out of whack and working too hard in general?